 - Cold water - Used to wash and cook rice.
 It is recommended to use soft water whenever possible.
 If hard water is used, the minerals in the water will adhere to the surface of the rice and inhibit water absorption, which may result in dry rice.
 If you live in a hard water area, you can soften water by boiling it first, but it will need to be completely cool before adding it to the rice.

-- Vinegar - Rice vinegar (unseasoned) is most recommended, other options are grain vinegar and red vinegar (reddish colored vinegar made from sake lees).
-I do not recommend using other vinegars to make this recipe.
-If you would like to know the recommended rice vinegar brands, please see my "20 Most Useful Condiments and Seasonings for Japanese Cooking" article.
+- Vinegar – Rice vinegar (unseasoned) is most recommended; other options are grain vinegar and red vinegar (reddish-colored vinegar made from sake lees).
+I do not recommend using other vinegar to make this recipe.
+If you would like to know the recommended rice vinegar brands, please see my “20 Most Useful Condiments and Seasonings for Japanese Cooking” article.

-- Sugar - White sugar or light brown sugar, a little sweetness helps create a balanced flavour.
+- Sugar – White sugar or light brown sugar; a little sweetness helps create a balanced flavor.

 - Salt - Sea salt is recommended over rock salt as it will distribute more evenly through the rice.

-- Kombu - Kombu is a type of edible dried kelp.
-Adding kombu to the rice helps give it a deeper flavour and hint of umami, it's common for sushi restaurants to use kombu when cooking sushi rice.
-However this is optional and can be omitted.
+- Kombu – Kombu is a type of edible dried kelp.
+Adding kombu to the rice helps give it a deeper flavor and hint of umami; it’s common for sushi restaurants to use kombu when cooking sushi rice.
+However, this is optional and can be omitted.

-- Sake - Another optional addition but adding a touch of sake will help make the rice shiny and give it a hint of flavour.
+- Sake – Another optional addition, but adding a touch of sake will help make the rice shiny and give it a hint of flavor.

 Start by measuring your rice and pouring it into a fine mesh sieve.
 Place the sieve over a mixing bowl and fill it with cold water.
 Swish the rice around until the water becomes cloudy, then pour it away and repeat 2 more times to wash the rice.